 And last but not least, I present to you the Athlon Argos BTR scope.
 Although it lands as my fourth choice, it’s still a solid deer hunting scope and a great option for a beginner.

 Since this scope utilizes a first focal plane (FFP) reticle, you’d expect working great when shooting long-range.
 And it is.
+Through extensive testing at varying distances and magnification levels, I found the FFP reticle to maintain accuracy and precision.
+At 6x magnification, the MIL markings on the reticle allowed me to effectively range targets out to 800 yards.
+Cranking up the magnification to 24x, I was able to precisely dial adjustments for hits on steel targets beyond 1200 yards.
 The reticle seems to shrink or grow in size as you zoom in or out of your prey.
 That makes for a very clear picture on the huge 50mm objective lens.

 The glass-etched reticle is an illuminated Mil-dot reticle, which is excellent for long-range accuracy.
+In various lighting conditions from dawn to dusk, I tested the illumination feature which provides 10 brightness levels.
+Even at the lowest settings, the illuminated reticle helped me to acquire targets quicker while not overpowering the image.
+At max brightness, I found the illuminated reticle was still sharp with no noticeable blooming effects.
 Most FFP and mil-dot reticle scopes in the market today are at least twice the price.

 Moving on to the adjustment turrets, the total elevation and wind adjustments possible are 18 Mil with the graduation of 0.1 MIl and 5 MIl adjustment per rotation.
-I found them easily resettable and able to hold zero entirely accurately.
+During several range sessions, I tested the turrets by dialing in adjustments for elevation and windage out to 800 yards.
+The turrets tracked accurately and positively with audible clicks, allowing me to make precise adjustments.
+I also tested tracking back to zero after making significant adjustments, and the turrets returned to zero without issue.

 As for the picture, the multicoated lenses provide a very clear and high-contrast picture, as is required when shooting deer long-range.
-However, I did notice some loss of clarity at higher magnifications.
+However, at the highest magnification levels I did notice some minor degradation in resolution on distant targets.

 Product Highlight

 The highlight here has to be the FFP reticle.
+After putting this scope through extensive testing under real-world long range shooting conditions, the FFP reticle proved to deliver unmatched precision and target acquisition speed, perfectly suited for long range hunting and shooting applications.
 It makes this Athlon scope a perfect choice for long-range deer hunting, offering incredible precision and a very clear picture when shooting long-range.

 Key Features